WarpBuilds/concurrent-tests/BLOG.md

 Playwright is a popular end-to-end automation and testing framework for web applications.
 Playwright has [native support for test sharding](https://playwright.dev/docs/test-sharding) using the `--shard` option.
 Just like we saw with Jest earlier, rhe `--shard` option takes an argument in the form of `shardIdx/shardCount`.
 Where `shardIdx` is the index of the shard and `shardCount` is the total number of shards.

-Sharding the tests improve the time from around 10 minutes to 1 minute 25 seconds for a [dummy test suite run](https://github.com/WarpBuilds/concurrent-tests/actions/runs/8740435954).
+Sharding the tests improve the time from around 5 minutes 26 seconds to 1 minute 25 seconds for a [dummy test suite run](https://github.com/WarpBuilds/concurrent-tests/actions/runs/8740435954).

 The setup is very similar to that of Jest: